crypticorn-ai/api-client-python/crypticorn/pay/docs/PaymentsApi.md

 Get Payments

-Get combined payment history for a user across all payment services.
+Get the combined payment history for a user across all payment services.

 ### Example